krystianbajno/credsdefault-search/README.md

 # credsdefault-search
 A web search panel for default credentials that includes an API with a comprehensive dataset.
-The dataset contains information on services, vendors, systems, IoT devices, routers, and more.
+The dataset contains information on services, vendors, systems, OT and IoT devices, routers, and more.

 ## Features
 - Infinite scroll